tylerrmit/minor_thesis/README.md

 sample at 10m intervals.
 At $7 USD per 1000 images and 4 images per point, this would be $303 USD for the one town.

+### GSV_Batch_Load_Test.ipynb
+Test the use of gsv_loader.py to download GSV images (or ignore and re-use cached images if they have been downloaded before) based on a CSV batch file

 ## Python Classes

 osm_filter.py = Called by OSM_Filter.ipynb to load a "locality" geojson file and then filter it down to only one feature that matches the "vic_loca_2" property, then save it as a smaller geosjon file representing the "shape" of the selected locality

+gsv_loader.py = Download/cache GSV images requested in a batch CSV file node_id,offset_id,lat,lon,bearing